freedomofpress/securedrop-docs/docs/development/setup_development.rst

 --------

 SecureDrop is a multi-machine design.
-To make development and testing easy, we provide a set of virtual environments, each tailored for a specific type of development task.
-We use Vagrant, Molecule, and Docker and our Ansible playbooks can provision these environments on either virtual machines or physical hardware.
+To make development and testing easier, we provide a set of virtual environments, each tailored for a specific type of development task.
+We use Ansible playbooks to provision these environments on either virtual machines or physical hardware.
+We use Libvirt to manage our virtual machines, Docker to run them, and Molecule to test the provisioning logic.

 Quick Start
 -----------